Don-cybertech/my-portfolio/README.md

 - Deployed vulnerable machines (Metasploitable)
 - Practiced scanning, enumeration, and exploitation techniques
 - Conducted vulnerability assessments in a controlled lab
+-
+  ### The Attacks Tested are as Follows:
+I tested/discovered potential attack surfaces by:

+**1. Host discovery (finding live hosts in the lab network)** Tools Used: arp-scan netdiscover nmap -sn
+Purpose:
+To identify active hosts without interacting aggressively with services.
+📌 Key Insight:
+Even simple discovery scans can reveal network topology and potential targets.
+Attackers rarely start with exploitation — they begin with mapping the environment.

+**2. Port scanning and service enumeration**
+After identifying the target IP, deeper enumeration was conducted to discover open ports and running services.
+Commands Used:
+nmap -sV --top-ports 1000 <TARGET_IP>
+nmap -A <TARGET_IP>
+nmap -sC -sV <TARGET_IP>

 ---